JuliaAI/MLJ.jl/docs/src/adding_models_for_general_use.md

    them.

 2. *Separate interface package*.
-Implementation code lives in a separate *interface package*, which has the algorithm providing package as a dependency.
+Implementation code lives in a separate *interface package*, which has the algorithm-providing package as a dependency.
 See the template repository [MLJExampleInterface.jl](https://github.com/JuliaAI/MLJExampleInterface.jl).